What Is a Customer Avatar?

 A customer avatar (sometimes referred to as a buyer persona, marketing persona, or customer profile) is a representation of your ideal customer—the type of person you want to purchase your products or services.

-Chances are you’ve seen this phrase tossed around countless times, but up until now, you may have been confused about what it actually is.
+Chances are you’ve seen this phrase tossed around countless times, especially in terms of digital marketing.
+But up until now, you may have been confused about what it actually is.
+You’re not alone.
+In fact, a lot of business owners struggle with this piece of the marketing puzzle.

 So, let’s clear up a few things!